Francis turbine

 Side-view cutaway of a vertical Francis turbine.
 Here water enters horizontally in a spiral-shaped pipe (spiral case) wrapped around the outside of the turbine's rotating runner and exits vertically down through the center of the turbine.

 The Francis turbine is a type of water turbine.
 It is an inward-flow reaction turbine that combines radial and axial flow concepts.
-Francis turbines are the most common water turbine in use today, and can achieve over 95% efficiency.
+Francis turbines are the most common water turbine in use, and can achieve over 95% efficiency.

 The process of arriving at the modern Francis runner design took from 1848 to approximately 1920.
-It became known as the Francis turbine around 1920, being named after British-American engineer James B. Francis who in 1848 created a new turbine design.
+It became known as the Francis turbine around 1920, named after British-American engineer James B. Francis who in 1848 created a new turbine design.

 Francis turbines are primarily used for producing electricity.
 The power output of the electric generators generally ranges from just a few kilowatts up to 1000 MW, though mini-hydro installations may be lower.
 The best performance is seen when the head height is between 100-300 m.
 Penstock diameters are between 1 and 10 m.
-The speeds of different turbine units range from 70 to 1000 rpm.
+The speeds of different turbine units range from 70 to 1,000 rpm.
 A wicket gate around the outside of the turbine's rotating runner controls the rate of water flow through the turbine for different power production rates.
 Francis turbines are usually mounted with a vertical shaft, to isolate water from the generator.
 This also facilitates installation and maintenance.